 Like many quality loudspeakers today, most Ohm speakers have cabinets made with real wood veneer as the visible finish.
 We are often asked how to, ”… keep them looking as-good-as-new?”

 For many years, our speakers had an oil finish.
 Since the cardboard of the shipping cartons absorbed oil from the wood wherever the two were in contact, we included Lemon-Grass Oil for applying as soon as the speakers came out of the carton.
+Packets like the one shown here are now a rare collector’s item.
 About fifteen years ago, we switched to a wipe-on, poly-gel finish that does not suffer from this leaching during shipment.
 Dusting the current speakers with a soft, lint-free cloth will maintain their finish..
 Still, there are 200,000+ Ohm speakers in the world with the original oil finish plus many from other manufacturers.
 Also, there are a few lacquer-finished and vinyl-wrapped Ohm cabinets – do not use the following technique on them.

 Since many manufacturers in addition to Ohm are using veneer, it is likely that our experience can be more generally applied.
 However, you should check with the manufacturer, if possible, before applying anything to your speaker cabinets.
 If that’s not possible and you still want to restore/maintain the finish, run a test of the procedure on a small, hard-to-see area like the bottom.